Ultrawipf/OpenFFBoard_wiki/Setup.md

 #### Boot0 jumper and debug header position
 ![Boot0](img/b0_debug.jpg)

+#### Settings
+Due to common mistakes about understanding power and effect ratio:

+Power is the total maximum force sent to the motor driver (16b).
+This is important for motor drivers where the output force directly controls the motor current (PWM, TMC...)

+Effect scaler prescales the game effects down to leave extra force for the endstop so you can still feel it without already being clipped by the game.

+Formula:

+`effect_torque = all_effects_added * effect scale (0-100%)`

+`total_output  = effect_torque + endstop_torque * (power/0x7fff)`

 ### Wheel setup with TMC4671

 The OpenFFBoard STM board must be stacked on top of the TMC4671 driver board to ensure short connections and good grounding.